jdemau/jdem.com.au/_posts/2019-12-31-post-Alps2Ocean.md

 {% include gallery id="day0gallery" layout="half" caption="Photos from Twizel to Lake Pukaki return." %}

+ We were off to a false start this morning as the helicopter flying over the tasman (river) was prevented from flying due to high winds and low cloud cover.
+We postponed the start of the tour by a day and cycled to Lake Pukaki instead.

+- Our second cycle ride since leaving France in July (seriously) had us wondering if we were cut out for the days ahead.
+- A much needed muffin break 10 kilometres in provided the much (not) needed sustenance for the 45 min cycle back.
+- Neither of us had ever seen lakes fed by glaciers, surrounded by mountains, and water was a beautiful blue colour (apparently due to [glacial flour](<https://en.wikipedia.org/wiki/Rock_flour>)).
+- Jd coined a new term for a phenomenon he had witnessed over the last few years: *'over-weathering: the process by which Emma reads too much into the weather forecasts for the days ahead, including visiting multiple different meteorological sources for the same locations'*.
+In this *single instance*, it turned that Emma's prediction of poor weather at Mt Cook for the day was correct.

 ## Day 1 Mt Cook Village to Twizel